antrea-io/antrea/site/docs/main/traceflow-guide.md

 ## Prerequisites

-You need to enable Traceflow from the featureGates map defined in antrea.yml for both Controller and Agent.
+The Traceflow feature is enabled by default since Antrea version 0.11.0.
+If you are using an Antrea version before 0.11.0, you need to enable Traceflow from the featureGates map defined in antrea.yml for both Controller and Agent.
 In order to use a Service as the destination in traces, you also need to ensure [AntreaProxy](feature-gates.md) is enabled in the Agent configuration:

 ```yaml
   antrea-controller.conf: |